An email client in Newton’s tradition

 We can’t bring Newton back.
 What we can do is ship a client in the same key, on the platforms its users still use, on a business model that doesn’t evaporate when the funding runs out.
 The pieces that aren’t there yet are the ones we miss most.

-Epistles is in early access today on macOS, Linux, iOS, and Android.
+Epistles is on a waitlist today, shipping on macOS, Linux, Windows, iOS, Android, and the web.
 Fifteen-day trial, no card up front, three accounts on Free afterwards.
 If you were a Newton subscriber, try it and tell us where it falls short.
-Request early access, or read the rest of the site.
+Join the waitlist, or read the rest of the site.

 And to the people who built Newton: thank you.
 The bar you set is the one we’re still working towards.